nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Opens a separate window detailing a summary of the commands avaliable and their functions.

 ![help message](images/helpMessage.png)